 Treatment will then be tailored to help you change these areas.
 It can include:

 - Physical techniques, which focus on the body’s reactions to anger (heartbeat, breathing, temperature).
 These often include relaxation techniques.

 - Thinking skills, which focus on identifying specific ‘hot’ thoughts that can increase anger and looking at techniques to modify and challenge these.

-- Stress inoculation techniques, which can use imagery as exposure to situations that have made you angry, where you are encouraged to imagine how to manage these differently
+- Stress inoculation techniques, which can use imagery as exposure to situations that have made you angry, where you are encouraged to imagine managing these differently

 - Considering the pros and cons of acting on anger, and then developing strategies to manage any positives identified.

-- Problem solving skills to help break down the issues that lead to anger and find better ways to manage them
+- Problem solving skills to help break down the issues that lead to anger and finding better ways to manage them

 - Behavioural techniques, including behavioural experiments to test out skills in potentially triggering real life situations.